 Handheld water bottles are one of your lightest-weight, most-compact options for carrying water and a few essentials.
 Their limited carrying capacity makes them great for runs where you have access to food and a way to refill the bottle (such as a supported run or a run where you do loops that bring you back to a drop point, such as your car.)

 Most of these bottles hold about 16–20 fl. oz.
 They typically feature a strap system that incorporates a zippered pocket.
-The strap keeps the bottle securely on your hand and lets you relax your hand so you don’t actually have to grip the bottle the entire time you’re running.
+The strap keeps the bottle securely on your hand and lets you relax your hand so you don’t have to grip the bottle the entire time you’re running.
 Many bottles are ergonomically shaped to fit comfortably in either palm.
-The zippered pocket secures a few small items, like a smartphone, cash, credit card, and an energy gel or two.
+The zippered pocket secures a few small items, like a phone, cash, credit card, and an energy gel or two.

 Some runners complain that they feel unbalanced when running with a single handheld bottle.
 To solve this, you can run with one on each hand.
 This also gives you access to more water.
 Another complaint is that a handheld can actually tire out the arm that is carrying the bottle.
 This might seem surprising, but 16 fl. oz. of water does weigh about 1 pound.
 Add in the weight of your phone and some snacks, and then imagine how many times you swing your arms during even a short run and you begin to get the idea.